 Want to keep up with the latest events, workshops and news from EMSWCD?
 Join our email list!
 It’s a great way to get updates and announcement about annual events such as our native plant sale and yard tour, as well as our free workshops for urban and rural residents.
 You can also learn about our grant offerings, our land conservation program, and volunteer opportunities!

 Find out about the work the East Multnomah Soil and Water Conservation District does!
 Our 2015-16 Annual Report is now available.
 You may also download a condensed version of the report in this Annual Brief.
 The Annual Report covers the work done during our most recent fiscal year; each fiscal year begins on July 1st and ends on June 31st of the next calendar year.

+The mission of the East Multnomah Soil and Water Conservation District is to help people care for land and water.
+Our vision is that our lands and waters are healthy and sustain farms, forests, wildlife and communities.
 You can also learn more about EMSWCD and the work we do in the District in the About EMSWCD section.
 Contact us at (503) 222-7645 or firstname.lastname@example.org to find out how we can help you care for land and water.

 Fight off pests and reduce the need for insecticides with one simple feature!
 Beetle banks are berms (an area of raised earth) planted with bunch grasses to provide habitat for predatory ground beetles.
 Beetle banks reduce pest pressure and the need for insecticides, while also helping suppress crop weeds!

 Read on for easy instructions on how to build a beetle bank, or join us and our partners at the 2016 Farwest Show (Thursday, August 25th through Saturday the 27th) for a great informational display, complete with a beetle bank model!
 Read more